Neuropathy and Chronic Back Pain

 - Cervical radiculopathy or chronic pain that runs down the arm

-Other forms of neuropathy may be caused by regional pain syndrome, diabetes, injections, injuries, disease, substance abuse or exposure to toxins.
-It should be noted that the cause of neuropathy is not always apparent.
+Other forms of neuropathy may be caused by complex regional pain syndrome, diabetes, injections, injury, disease, substance abuse or exposure to toxins.
+However, the cause of neuropathy is not always apparent.

 Early Treatment Is Critical

-When neuropathy pain is not addressed right away, it may get worse.
+Treatment of neuropathy in its early stages offers the best opportunity for successful treatment.
 Exposure to chronic pain may cause the central nervous system to become hypersensitive over time.
-This may result in central sensitization, or when even the slightest touch causes pain.
+In rare cases, this can lead to central sensitization, when even the slightest touch causes pain.

-Neuropathy may also lead to other health problems, such as the inability to walk, difficulty sleeping, anxiety or depression, and social isolation.
+Neuropathy may also lead to other health problems, such as mobility issues, sleep difficulties, anxiety, depression and social isolation.